-Thanita Glancey, support group leader of the Loudoun Allergy Network in Virginia and an expert in school accommodations, provides Allergic Living followers with the essential information necessary in order for a food-allergic child to have equal access to education and activities at school.
+Thanita Glancey provides Allergic Living followers with the essential information necessary in order for a food-allergic child to have equal access to education and activities at school.
+She is the support group leader of the Loudoun Allergy Network in Virginia and an expert in school accommodations.

 Knowledge is a powerful ally when negotiating with the school.
 As a parent, when you are prepared for your child’s Section 504 plan or Individual Health Care Plan (IHCP) meeting, you will go into the meeting feeling more confident and earn respect by having awareness of the process.
 Suggested topics to research:

 - The school district’s policies and/or guidelines.
 Find out whether the school district has a food allergy management policy or guidelines, and take note of the school accommodations addressed as well as any that may be missing.
 In discussion, schools are likely to reference their policy, and you will want to ensure your child has all the necessary accommodations.
 Also, check your state department of education for allergy policies or law.

 - Review the CDC’s “Voluntary Guidelines for Managing Food Allergies in School and Early Childhood Education Programs.”
 See summary; full guidelines.

 - Medicine protocols.
 Does the school allow students to self-carry emergency medicine, such as epinephrine auto-injectors and an asthma inhaler?
 Does it have a “stock epinephrine” program?

-- Non-profit organizations’ resources, such as FARE, FAACT, KFA.
+- Non-profit organizations’ resources, such as FARE, FAACT, Kids with Food Allergies.
 Plus, the AAAAI allergists’ organization.

 [For Canadian education resources, click here.]